 Headquartered in Brussels, the Transatlantic Institute engages EU and NATO officials, diplomatic missions, journalists, think tanks, and civil society leaders in order to strengthen bonds between Europe and the U.S.

-In addition to our offices in Europe, AJC also has representatives based in London, Prague, and Sofia.
+In addition to our offices in Europe, AJC also has representatives based in Prague and Sofia.